Cinema of Canada: Censorship

 The Canadian Federation of Film Societies, an organization with 25,000 members, called for the replacement of censorship boards with a rating system.
 In 1961, George Enos, who served as New Brunswick's censor for thirty years, stated that censorship "is very undesirable" and that "Ninety percent of the worry is needless.
 Respectable people will condemn a bad picture.
 I don't like the idea of setting up one man to say what his neighbour shall see or not see.
 He would have to be a superman."
 By the 1960s the Quebec censorship board was one of the largest with eighteen full-time staff employed compared to other provincial boards which had two to five full-time staff.
-By the 1970s the censorship boards were being transitioned to classification boards with the companies having to recut their films rather than the boards.
+By the 1970s the censorship boards were being transitioned to classification boards, with the companies having to recut their films rather than the boards.

-The Hicklin test was used as the standard for film censorship until 1959, when the Criminal Code was amended and the Supreme Court of Canada overruled a ruling by the Nova Scotia Court of Appeal that held that the Hicklin test was still in effect.
+The Hicklin test was used as the standard for film censorship until 1959, when the Criminal Code was amended, and the Supreme Court of Canada overruled a ruling by the Nova Scotia Court of Appeal that held that the Hicklin test was still in effect.
 The Columbus of Sex by John Hofsess was the first film in Canada charged with obscenity.
 The film was ordered to be destroyed following the trial, but the film's producers, Reitman and Daniel Goldberg, sold the rights to an American company that recut the film into My Secret Life.

 Last Tango in Paris was banned in Nova Scotia in 1974.
-Gerard McNeil, the editor of the Dartmouth Free Press, opposed the film's censorship and he filed a lawsuit in which he argued that the censors were acting illegally when they banned the film, citizens have a right to view uncensored films regardless of its content, and that the taxes and fees collected by the Amusements Board was to continue its illegal activities.
+Gerard McNeil, the editor of the Dartmouth Free Press, opposed the film's censorship and he filed a lawsuit in which he argued that the censors were acting illegally when they banned the film, that citizens have a right to view uncensored films regardless of their content, and that the taxes and fees collected by the Amusements Board was to continue its illegal activities.
 The censors argued that McNeil had no standing to sue as he had no direct interest in the case, but the Nova Scotia Supreme Court stated that "there could be a large number of persons with a valid desire to challenge".
-The court ruled on 2 February 1976, that the provinces had no power to censor films under the British North America Acts.
+The court ruled on 2 February 1976 that the provinces had no power to censor films under the British North America Acts.
 However, the Supreme Court of Canada overruled the court on 19 January 1978, in a five to four decision.

 Preservation

+In 1924, the majority of Ouimet's Specialty Film Import's collection was destroyed by fire.

 The University of Alberta created a film library in 1917, and Quebec was the first province to utilize film in schools.
 The rights to Carry on, Sergeant! were acquired by the National Film Archive of Canada and reconstructed the film with Gordon Sparling, who worked on it as an assistant director, to show on television in 1968.
 The Canadian Film Archives was formed by the NFB in 1951.